vividos/UnderworldAdventures/uwadv/docs/README.Manual.md

 games are stored in a file called "game.gog", which is actually an ISO file that is mounted when starting the game using DosBox.
 Open the "game.gog" file with your favourite ISO tool and extract the files on your hard disk.
-Note that the popular 7-zip can also open and extract the file without problems.
+Note that the popular 7-zip can also open and extract the file without problems:

+    "C:\Program Files\7-Zip\7z.exe" x game.gog -ouw1and2

+### 2.5 uw_demo download

+There is also a demo version of Ultima Underworld 1 available for free on some Ultima fan download sites.
+Usually this comes in an `uw_demo.zip` that only contains a single `uw_demo.exe` file.
+The exe file is a self-extracting executable using the LHA compressor.
+The demo game files can be extracted using DosBox, as shown above, or using 7-zip:

+    "C:\Program Files\7-Zip\7z.exe" x uw_demo.exe -ouw_demo

+The files are extracted into the `uw_demo` subfolder.

 ### 2.5 System requirements